 In that section was a link where anyone could download every song on the album for free right on her official website's homepage.
 Lulz.

 The word spread pretty quickly and the site was shut down for about 15 hours while the webmasters cleaned it up and hunted for vulnerabilities.
 The record labels spokesperson assured the media that this was not a marketing ploy but was indeed a malicious hack.

-The rumors and accusations spread until people were blaming this on Phrack, an online hacker magazine.
+The rumors and accusations spread until people were blaming this on Phrack, an online hacker magazine, largely because the defacing included a line that said "brought to you by the editor of phrack magazine."
 They quickly responded with an official statement saying they did not: